shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-segment-pixels-with-creatives.md

 ---
 Title : Associate Segment Pixels with Creatives Description : Learn how to associate specific segment pixels with your creatives.
+Users are added to the segment pixels when they're viewing and/or clicking the creative.
+This method is server-side where a request tells Xandr to add user to specified segment pixel after the user has clicked or viewed the creative.
 ---

-# Associate segment pixels with creatives
+# Associate segment pixels with creatives in Microsoft Invest

 You can associate specific segment pixels with your creatives.
 Users will be added to the segment pixels when they're viewing and/or clicking